tfeist12/Obsidian/HPE Notes/To Do.md

 - Review has been posted for the switch controller webhook changes
 - Once this is complete I can start putting it all together
 - Starting to dig more into the lir-data scaling bug
+	- where is the lir-data init pod stored?
+	- I see that the container was not initalized causing the pod to fail

 Complete: